finnish-app/server/README.md

 and uses `#![forbid(unsafe_code)]` to ensure everything is implemented in 100% safe Rust.

 Current security status:

 - [x] Basic stuff: redacted password in inputs, completion from browser
-- [x] Password strengh validation and enforcement, encryption with Argon2
+- [x] Password strength validation and enforcement, encryption with Argon2
 - [x] Expiring sessions
 - [x] Email confirmation
 - [x] Secure Multi-Factor Authentication (no SMS or email)